babashka/babashka/README.md

 - No first class vars.
 Note that you can define and redefine global values with `def` / `defn`, but there is no `var` indirection.

-- Java classes and interop are not available.
-For a selection of classes we mimic constructors and interop by having functions like `Exception.` and `.getCanonicalPath`.
+- A subset of Java classes are supported.

 - Only the `clojure.core`, `clojure.set` and `clojure.string` namespaces are
   available from Clojure.